Elongation and percolation of defect motifs in anisotropic packing problems: Results Discussion

 \section{Results \& Discussion}

-To do so, we generate packings of $N=1000$ particles at $\chi=\frac{1}{2}$ using a Monte Carlo procedure inspired by the Lubachevsky-Stillinger algorithm\citep{Lubachevsky1990,donev2004jamming}: particles are initially randomly placed on a large surface, then diffuse both translationally and rotationally by Brownian motion and gradually reduce size of the surface.
+To do so, we generate packings of $N=1000$ particles on flat surfaces, spherical surfaces and toroidal surfaces with aspect ratio 2, using a Monte Carlo procedure inspired by the Lubachevsky-Stillinger algorithm\citep{Lubachevsky1990,donev2004jamming}: particles are initially randomly placed on a large surface, then diffuse both translationally and rotationally by Brownian motion while the size of the suface is gradually reduced.
 After reduction moves, gradient descent is performed on an objective function that penalizes overlaps.
 If overlaps cannot be removed, the algorithm backtracks and reduces the rate of reduction; the algorithm is halted when the reduction rate reaches a critical threshold.
-Details of this algorithm are presented in previous work\citep{burke2015role,mascioli2017defect,xie2019geometry} and necessary modifications to deal with anisotropic particles described in Methods below.
+For bidispersed packings, a fraction $\chi=\frac{1}{2}$ of particles are inflated.
+Details of this algorithm are presented in previous work\citep{burke2015role,mascioli2017defect,xie2019geometry} and necessary modifications to deal with anisotropic particles are described in Methods below.
 For the Thomson problem, all charges are initially set equal and a minimum is found by conjugate gradient descent; a fraction $\chi=\frac{1}{2}$ of charges are randomly selected and increased in magnitude; then the energy is reminimized.

-The packing fraction as a function of anisotropy $a$ for bidispersed spheres on the flat surface and ellipsoids on the surface of a sphere or a torus are displayed in Fig. \ref{fig:Packings-and-associated}A. For the bidispersed mixture, as $a$ increases, the packing fraction decreases initially due to the introduction of disorder and afterwards slowly increases because the small particles tend to fill in the gap between large particles, consistent with the research on spherical surface\citep{mascioli2017defect}.
-On the contrary, for ellipsoids, when $a$ increases, the packing fraction also increases to balance the additional rotational degree of freedom then decreases due to exclusion-volume effects, in agreement with previous results\citep{donev2004improving}.

 Disclinations are identified by the following procedure: We first generate a Voronoi diagram that approximates the navigation map\citep{luchnikov1999voronoi,schaller2013set} from a cloud of points generated to lie on the boundary of the particles; particles that possess a connected edge in this graph are identified as neighbors.
 From the resulting neighbor graph, we find the \emph{subgraph} of defects, i.e. vertices that have connectivity other than $6$.